Cloud-based EHR & Server-based EHR – Differences in 2022

 Healthcare providers must decide between two systems for maintaining electronic health records (EHR) and electronic medical records (EMR)–a cloud-based or a server-based system.

 One deciding, and yet often abstruse, factor is security.
 In recent years, cloud-based EHR has increasingly replaced server-based EHR.
 By 2017, already two-thirds of health systems and hospitals had adopted cloud-based technology.
-This industry-wide shift has left some wondering how the security of each system compares.
+This industry-wide shift to practice management software has left some wondering how the security of each system compares.

 Cloud-based and server-based EHR–what’s the difference?